The Ultimate Durham Spring Guide

 7 min

 Are you so excited for spring that you wet your plants?
-Here’s our ultimate guide blooming with experiences you don’t want to miss.
+Here’s our ultimate seasonal guide for spring – blooming with experiences and things to do that you don’t want to miss.

-If you’re trying to count on your hands the number of events and attractions in Durham this spring, you’re going to run out of fingers really fast.
+If you’re trying to count on your hands the number of events and things to do in Durham this spring, you’ll run out of fingers really fast.
 Don’t be fooled by those other seasons — springtime in Durham is second to none.

-As the days lengthen and the weather warms up, the whole city bursts into bloom.
-Whether you’re visiting for the weekend or just looking for things to do, here’s a roundup of cant-miss activities to do this spring.
+As the days lengthen and the weather warms up in March, the whole city bursts into bloom.
+April brings baseball, festivals and the unparalleled energy of folks happy to enjoy the outdoors.
+Once May in Durham rolls around, we're in the swing of the season for celebrations and by June, we're swimming in the Eno and looking ahead to summer.
+Whether you’re visiting for the weekend or just looking for things to do, here’s a roundup of can't-miss activities to do this spring.

 Delight in Spring Blooms.